jordan-mann/first-last.github.io/README.md

 # How to submit projects
 1) make sure you have run `npm install -g opspark` in terminal
-2) make sure you have run os test and apssed all tests
+2) make sure you have run os test and passed all tests
 3) in terminal, typ => os submit
 4) select bootcamp session
 5) select project you want to submit